 A photo posted online by the group this week showed fighters in the eastern Syrian region of Hassakeh punishing residents who broke the Ramadan fast: The men knelt on the ground as fighters stood behind them with canes to lash them.

-Photos posted by the group on Twitter show men in the long beards and white robes favored by hard-liners sitting behind a desk in a Raqqa mosque passing out cash to the poor.
+Photos posted by the group on Twitter show men in the long beards and white robes favored by hardliners sitting behind a desk in a Raqqa mosque passing out cash to the poor.
 The men even have printed applications for the aid emblazoned with the group's logo and the title "Islamic State, Raqqa Province, Alms Administration."
-The photos correspond with Associated Press reporting from activists in the area.
+The photos correspond with the AP's own reporting from activists in the area.

 Immediately after taking over Mosul, the Islamic State group had power lines fixed, ensuring electricity for up to 18 hours a day until government forces blew up some towers, said Laith.
 Most state employees in Mosul have not been paid, but militants have promised to do so.
 Residents' biggest complaint has been severe fuel shortages since the takeover, Laith said.